Mastering Lighting in Furniture CGI Visuals

 Lighting is a critical element when it comes to the authenticity and realism of furniture CGI visuals.
 By studying real-life lighting scenarios and understanding how light sources interact with the environment and materials, we can create realistic lighting conditions that breathe life into our CGI renderings.

 In addition to replicating natural lighting conditions, we can also incorporate natural light elements such as sunlight and skylight to enhance the realism of furniture CGI visuals.
-These natural light sources add depth and a sense of realism to the scene, improving the overall visual experience.

 | Lighting Technique | Benefits |